 微生物吸附的图

-To improve limitations imposed by current methods, our team attempted to re-consider this problem with a hope to add a new approach to treatment of soil lead pollution.
+To transcend limitations imposed by current methods, our team attempted to re-consider this problem with a hope to add a new approach to treatment of soil lead pollution.

 <b>Our inspiration</b>

 At this point, we were inspired by the research on lead immobilization.
 Lead in soil can form <b> exceptionally stable pyromorphite